Freedom Surrendered: The Servant's Heart of Gospel Mission

 Christ-centered love willingly adapts for the sake of gospel mission.

-22 To the weak I became as weak, that I might gain the weak.
-I have become all things to all men, that I may by all means save some.
+22 To the weak I became weak, to win the weak.
+I have become all things to all people so that by all possible means I might save some.

 Christ-centered love willingly adapts for the sake of gospel mission.